Tech-at-DU/React-Fundamentals-tutorial/P03-Thinking-In-Components/content.md

 This page needs a footer.

-> [action]
->
-> Add a Footer Component!
+Add a Footer Component!
 Do this on your own following the steps used previously.
 Keep the footer simple for now.
 Keep the content simple in the footer for now.
 Imagine it only needs to display your name and copyright with the year.
 For example:

->
-> `Mitchell Hudson copyright 2019`
+`Mitchell Hudson copyright 2019`

->
-> - Make a new file for the new Component in `src` called `Footer.js`
+- Make a new file for the new Component in `src` called `Footer.js`
-> - Define the footer in this file.
+- Define the footer in this file.
 Remember to export the footer as default
-> - Import the Footer Component into `App.js` and render it
+- Import the Footer Component into `App.js` and render it

 Next, let's style your Footer:

-> [action]
->
-> - Add a class name to elements in Footer
+- Add a class name to elements in Footer
-> - Make a new file in `src` called `Footer.css`
+- Make a new file in `src` called `Footer.css`
-> - Add styles to this file and style elements in Footer
+- Add styles to this file and style elements in Footer
-> - Import the Footer Styles
+- Import the Footer Styles

 Your site should look very similar to the finished product you saw in the first chapter.

 # Now Commit

->[action]
->
 ```bash
 $ git add .
 $ git commit -m 'dynamic content and footer'